cayscays/Neural-Network-From-Scratch/README.md

 # Advanced Neural Network Implementation

 ## Description
-This repository presents a sophisticated Python implementation of a fully connected neural network, created by *cayscays* in December 2021.
+This repository presents a sophisticated Python implementation of a fully connected neural network.

 ## Table of Contents
 - [Key Features](#key-features)